BerkeTozkoparam/BerkeTozkoparam/README.md

 My focus is on the intersection of engineering and data, particularly in building end-to-end **Machine Learning (ML)** and **Computer Vision** applications, from model training to deployment as interactive web services.

+> "The best way to predict the future is to create it."

 ---

 ### Core Competencies